 - Orange Glaze: The glaze not only adds a lot of sweet orange flavor, it helps makes these so moist.
 A glaze tends to lock in moisture, because it acts like a seal.

-- Yes.
-You need orange zest for this recipe anyway (do not skip the zest!
-It makes these Cran Orange Scones so bright in flavor) so definitely use fresh squeezed orange juice.
+- You need orange zest for this recipe anyway (do not skip the zest!
+It makes these easy Cranberry Orange Scones so bright in flavor) so definitely use fresh squeezed orange juice.

 Can I Use Frozen Cranberries?